-- Talking to a doctor about dosage.
+- Talking with a doctor about dosage.
 Some people who take methotrexate may experience fewer digestive problems if they take half the dose in the morning and a half at night, both with food.

 - Asking a doctor about anti-nausea medications.
-Taking anti-nausea medications, such as ondansetron (Zofran) may help reduce methotrexate-related side effects.
+Taking anti-nausea medications, such as ondansetron (Zofran), may help reduce methotrexate-related side effects.

 - Using mouth rinses to reduce sores.
-Doctors may sometimes prescribe special mouthwashes or a person may choose to use a warm saltwater rinse.
+Doctors may sometimes prescribe special mouthwashes, or a person may choose to use a warm saltwater rinse.

 A person can also ask their doctor about other ways to reduce methotrexate-related side effects.